Lawrence Markley: College football

-Markley played for the Sewanee Tigers of the Sewanee:The University of the South.
-He was captain of the 1908 team, and selected an All-Southern fullback both those years.
+Markley was a native of Chicago.
+He played for the Sewanee Tigers of Sewanee: The University of the South.
+He was captain of the 1908 team, and selected an All-Southern fullback in both 1907 and 1908.
 Vanderbilt coach Dan McGugin wrote of Markley, "He has always been a very stubborn man on the defense, effective on a short plunge, and his cool head has helped to steady his team through many a crisis."
-At Sewanee he was a member of Sigma Alpha Epsilon.
+At Sewanee, he was a member of Sigma Alpha Epsilon.

+Drowning

+Markley was killed by drowning, along with his father John, David Clarence Gibboney, and Frank Shriver near Champotón, Campeche, Mexico.